Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

-Pablo Reyes -- with a slugging percentage of .486 in his past 10 games, including four extra-base hits -- will be in action for the Boston Red Sox against the Los Angeles Dodgers, with Julio Urias on the hill, on August 26 at 4:10 PM ET.
+After going 0-for-2 in his most recent game, Pablo Reyes and the Boston Red Sox face the Los Angeles Dodgers (who will hand the ball to Caleb Ferguson) at 1:35 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-3) against the Dodgers.
+He had a hitless performance in his last game (0-for-2) against the Dodgers.

 Pablo Reyes Game Info & Props vs. the Dodgers